winterjeferson/winter-front-2-0-0/README.md

 How it works:

 * Build/edit your project at "src" folder.
-* Gulp will compile it at "dist" folder.
+* Gulp will compile it at "docs" folder.
-* When all the project is done, run the command "gulp deploy" to minify assets at "dist" folder.
+* When all the project is done, run the command "gulp deploy" to minify assets at "docs" folder.
-* Upload all "dist" files to your host.
+* Upload all "docs" files to your host.
 * Thats all